-The main objectives of the Task Force are:
+The main objectives of Task Force are:

-- 1. To identify the current status in the area of alcohol and substance use disorders and behavioral addictions - 2.
-To identify the deficiencies that need to be addressed - 3.
-To recommend the prevention of alcohol and substance use disorder and behavioral addictions and to make improvements in this field.
+- 1. To identify the current status in the area of alcohol and substance use disorders and behavioural addictions - 2.
+To identify the deficiencies which need to be addressed

+3. To recommend prevention of alcohol and substance use disorder and behavioural addictions and to make improvements in this field.